You can’t change your genes. But you can program them.

 “Bad genes” aren’t bad in traditional environments.
 The trick, of course, is figuring out what makes up the traditional environment and whether you can replicate it in the modern world.

-Let’s look at a specific example: Tobacco.
+Let’s look at specific examples.

 Epigenetic Effects of Tobacco

-Tobacco smoking “silences” the MTHFR gene via hypermethylation.2 Since MTHFR is the gene that constructs the proteins we use to activate thousands of other genes, suppressing MTHFR suppresses all those genes that rely on MTHFR-related proteins for activation.
+Tobacco smoking “silences” the MTHFR gene via hypermethylation.4 Since MTHFR is the gene that constructs the proteins we use to activate thousands of other genes, suppressing MTHFR suppresses all those genes that rely on MTHFR-related proteins for activation.
 This disrupts numerous physiological systems and can set the stage for things like birth defects, cancer, and heart disease.
 It’s an epigenetic disaster, and it’s one reason why smoking increases the risk of so many different diseases.

 Tobacco also induces hypermethylation (overactivation) of the GCLC gene which controls glutathione production.
-This causes a suppression of glutathione levels, an increase in oxidative stress, and initiation of COPD (chronic obstructive pulmonary disease).3 GCLC is meant to deal with more moderate levels of toxins and irritants; these can actually have a beneficial hormetic effect that triggers higher levels of glutathione and less oxidative stress.
+This causes a suppression of glutathione levels, an increase in oxidative stress, and initiation of COPD (chronic obstructive pulmonary disease).5 GCLC is meant to deal with more moderate levels of toxins and irritants; these can actually have a beneficial hormetic effect that triggers higher levels of glutathione and less oxidative stress.
 In this case, tobacco represents a supranormal stimulus that turns a helpful gene harmful.

 Or how about the genetics of obesity?